Gaillardia (blanket flower) and marigold garden planted in Texas

 Fun Seasonal Garden Themes to Try

-If you want to go beyond “just planting,” consider designing around Texas’s natural cycles:
+If you enjoy experimenting within Texas’s seasonal rhythms, consider designing around Texas’s natural cycles:

 • Pollinator Paradise